SimonORorke/FalconProgrammer/README.md

 ### Further information

-For comprehensive documentation, please refer to [the manual](Documentation/Falcon%20Programmer%20Manual.pdf).
-For the version history, see the [release notes](RELEASE_NOTES.md).
+For comprehensive documentation, please refer to [the manual](Documentation/Falcon%20Programmer%20Manual.pdf).  *If the manual is viewed in GitHub, some pictures are missing, for some unknown reason.
+To avoid the problem, please either download the manual or open it via the application's Menu button.*  For the version history, see the [release notes](RELEASE_NOTES.md).

 ### Collaborators welcome